 Recently, I got a new cell phone.
 Highly functional with a full keyboard inside to make texting easier and faster, it is sleek and sexy.
 It enticed me with new features and the ability to do everything I needed my phone to do, and more.
 Anxious to start using it, I didn’t read the instructions, much less the precautions in fine print.
 Reading how electromagnetic radiation from my new cell phone could hurt me was the last thing on my mind.
 Modern technology, with all of its glitz and glamour, is here to stay; and besides, I would miss my computer, my Wi-Fi, my cell phone, my television and all of the other wonderful electronic devices I use on a daily basis.
+I know plenty of people who make more use of their television than I do, and they’re not alone – just look at the cable tv statistics for 2020 as an example of this.
+It is fairly normal and understandable to want to have these technologies in your home to keep you entertained, which is fair.
 So, why should anyone learn more about the effects these things have on health?

 As a Certified Wellness Doctor, I am familiar with electromagnetic pollution as one of the Six Interferences to Health.
 However, I have recently begun to do more research into the effects of electromagnetic radiation from carrying cell phones, spending time in front of television screens, and using computers.
 It is my contention that as we increase our understanding of this invisible radiation that floods our environment and fills the sky, we can better make the kinds of choices that will benefit our health and our future.
 I’m certain that you will agree how important this is, especially when it comes to our children.